Programmer Develops Phone Bot To Target Windows Support Scammers

 Re: (Score:1)

+Providers should pass the ANI number [wikipedia.org] down to the SIP trunk, separate from caller ID.
+Then the PBX would see the same number calling in each time on that side.

+I know you automatically get that on incoming calls if you have an 800-number, but I don't know if it's possible with normal numbers or whether it's part of the SIP standard.

 This Man is a Goddamned Superhero!
-(Score:2)
+(Score:5, Insightful)

 Vigilante justice has never been funnier.